microcks/microcks-quarkus-demo/step-5-write-async-tests.md

 }
 ```

-To fully understand this test, remember that as soon as you're launching the test, the Kafka and Microcks Dev Services are started and that Microcks
-is immediately starting publishing mock messages on this broker.
+To fully understand this test, remember that as soon as you're launching the test, the Kafka and Microcks Dev Services are started and that Microcks is immediately starting to publish mock messages on this broker.
 So this test actually starts with a waiting loop, just checking that the
 messages produced by Microcks are correctly received and processed on the application side.

 The important things to get in this test are:
 * We're waiting at most 8 seconds here because the default publication frequency of Microcks mocks is 3 seconds (this can be configured as you want of course),
-* Within each polling iteration, we're checking for the order with id `123-456-789` because these are the values defined within the `order-events-asyncapi.yaml` AsyncAPI contract examples
+* Within each polling iteration, we're checking for the order with id `123-456-789` because these are the values defined within the [`order-events-asyncapi.yaml`](src/main/resources/order-events-asyncapi.yaml) AsyncAPI contract examples
 * If we retrieve this order and get the correct information from the service, it means that is has been received and correctly processed!
 * If no message is found before the end of 8 seconds, the loop exits with a `ConditionTimeoutException` and we mark our test as failed.

 > [!NOTE]
-> Kafka Dev Services is using Red Panda and this one seems to cause additional delay when having a consumer updated
-> on new partitions and leaders.
-This forces us to increase the delay to 8 sec where other implementations only require
-> this delay being greater than 3 sec (the Microcks' producer frequency).
+> Kafka Dev Services is using Red Panda and this one seems to cause additional delay when having a consumer updated on new partitions and leaders.
+This forces us to increase the delay to 8 sec where other implementations only require this delay being greater than 3 sec (the Microcks' producer frequency).

 The sequence diagram below details the test sequence.
 You'll see 3 parallel blocks being executed:
 * The first corresponds to Microcks mocks - where it connects to Kafka, creates a topic and publishes sample messages each 3 seconds,